AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 This is a fairly simple example—in reality, you'd probably want to do more than just render a simple list of elements.
 But you get the idea—once you have access to the array, you can let your creative juices flow and create all kinds of neat stuff.

-Also, note that you can nest arrays in YAML and in Liquid, so you could—like I do on my personal site—define skill *categories* and nest the actual skills within them:
+Also, note that you can nest arrays in YAML and in Liquid.
+This would allow you to, for example, define skill *categories* and nest the actual skills within them:

 {% capture code %}- category: Blogging
   skills: